Planning a June 1st Birthday Party

 June is Fathers Day Month – Your guest will be gathering with their families celebrating, so expect more no RSVP’s from friends and neighbors.
 A universal problem for kids born on a holiday or in proximity to a major holiday.

 Final June Birthday Party Tips

-June days in Chicago are beautiful, so wipe down the outside chairs, open the canopy umbrella, do clean up the back yard and get ready to have a great 1st birthday party.
+June days in Chicago are beautiful, so wipe down the outside chairs, open the canopy umbrella, clean up the back yard, and get ready to have a great 1st birthday party.
 Enjoy the day, as a birthday party is a celebration of life and family.